FURK4NGG/esp32_home-assistant_telegram-bot/README.md

 8. `Search 'esp8266' and install it`
 > ⚠️ **Warning:** Make sure you have installed the correct USB driver (CH340 or CP2102) before connecting the ESP8266 to your computer.
 9. `Plug the ESP8266 into your computer`
 10. `Tools>Port>'Select the esp8266's port'`
+11. `Click the 'upload ➡️' button`
+✅ **To make sure it has been uploaded successfully, you should see the message 'Done uploading'**

 ## 🎉 Run
-`Click the 'upload ➡️' button`
-✅ **To make sure it has been uploaded successfully, you should see the message 'Done uploading'**
+Press the reset button on the esp32cam

 ## 🔒 License